ronaldvandenbroek/poc-gherkin-testcafe/README.md

 # poc-gherkin-testcafe
- A proof of concept testing the coupling between CodeceptJS, TestCafé and Allure.
+ A proof of concept testing the coupling between Gherkin, TestCafé and Allure.

+ `npm i gherkin-testcafe cucumber testcafe`